rcortini/sbs_tracers/README.md

 ## Running a simulation
 The `sims` directory contains several subdirectories, each of which contains an `sbs_tracers.py` file.
-From a shell, run
+From a shell, for example you could run
 ```
+cd /path/to/download/sims/multivalent
 python sbs_tracers.py <options>
 ```
-will run a simulation.
+which will run a simulation.
 The output will be a `.gsd` file, which contains both the topology and the trajectory of the simulated particles.
 The output file name will contain also the parameters passed to the script through the `<options>`.
 See the individual README files for the options to each of the simulation files.

 All the simulation files contain the options `init_seed` and `integrate_seed`, which are the seeds for the random number generator for initialization of the